kepano/obsidian-minimal/README.md

 - Open Obsidian Settings
 - Go to `Appearance` and click `Manage`
-- Under community themes search for Minimal and click `Use`
+- Under community themes search for "Minimal" and click `Use`

 To install the companion plugin

 - Go to `Community plugins` and turn off `Safe mode`
-- Under community themes search Minimal Theme Settings and click `Install`, then `Enable`
+- Under community themes search for "Minimal Theme Settings" and click `Install`, then `Enable`

 Have a question?
 Join the [Minimal channel](https://discord.com/channels/686053708261228577/931008597557649410) on the official [Obsidian Discord](https://discord.gg/veuWUTm).